 Due to the lockdowns imposed in most of the countries, the factories are not operating in full swing.
 Some factories have been completely shut down as a way to maintain social distance and avoid physical contact while others are striving to carry on their productions on a small-scale.
 Whether they’re textile, furniture, electronics, paint, or even food and beverage factories, all have massively crashed.
 The current crisis has become an acid test for the owners of the garments as on the one hand, they have to think about the safety of the workers but on the other hand, they have to focus on the productions.

-This is another major sector that took a hit tremendously due to the COVID-19 epidemic.
+This is another major sector that took a hit tremendously due to the COVID-19 pandemic.
 People have been advised to quarantine themselves by health experts as a way of their protection as well as to fend off the transmission of the disease.
 Travelers, as well as tourists, have also no choice but to stay at home.
 Even if they aspire to wander around the world amid this crisis, they can’t as most of the international flights around the world have been suspended.
 This has triggered an immense loss to the tourism industry.
 There are many countries in the world that generate their maximum revenue from the tourism sector annually.
 Surely, due to the pandemic, they are undergoing a dull period.

 Service industries embody banking, communication, aviation, wholesale and retail trade, etc. Wholesale as well as retail trade and aviation industries have seen a collapse in their businesses.
 Customers are reluctant to go out and spend time and money to snap up the retail and wholesale items and this has led to a drop in their businesses.
 Likewise, the aviation industry is also having a tough time as flights have been suspended indefinitely in most countries.
 Some flights may be available for emergency service but passengers are scanty.
 When it comes to banking and communication industries, the response has been mixed as these are two sectors that people have to deal with due to extreme necessity.